25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - Nested Stacks
   - Helpful when components must be re-used
   - Ex: re-use how to properly configure an Application Load Balancer
-  - The nested stack only is important to the higher level stack (it’s not shared)
+  - The nested stack only is important to the higher level stack (it's not shared)

 ## CloudFormation - StackSets